Hybrid App Development and Native App Development: What are the Difference?

-Building for multiple platforms from a single codebase often makes delivering cross-platform apps 2–3x faster than native.
+Building for various platforms from a single codebase often makes delivering cross-platform applications 2–3x faster than native.

 Reduced development times and the avoided costs of hiring and retaining specialized native talent can save teams 60% or more compared to native3.